luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

         - Keep it simple - mirror messaging approach but add minimal metadata for permissions
     - Handle case where photo uploads fail (don't fail entire animal creation, but show error)

-4. **Photo upload flow**:
+5. **Photo upload flow**:
-    - User selects photos in form
+    - User selects photos in form (photos stored in state with previews)
-    - Photos are uploaded when form is submitted (along with animal creation)
+    - On form submission:
+        1. Create animal first (get `animal_id`)
+        2. Upload photos using the new `animal_id` in storage path
+        3. Update animal record with photo metadata
     - Show "Uploading photos..." indicator during upload
+    - **Failed uploads do NOT block animal creation:**
-    - If all uploads succeed: Create animal with photos
+        - If all uploads succeed: Animal created with all photos
-    - If some uploads fail: Create animal with successful photos, show error for failed ones
+        - If some uploads fail: Animal created with successful photos, show error for failed ones
-    - If all uploads fail: Still create animal, show error message
+        - If all uploads fail: Animal still created (without photos), show error message
+    - User can add photos later via edit form if upload fails

 **Testing:**